wyrtwala/craft/reference.md

 ```
 stack:place   value
 stack:remove  value
-stack:access  count
+stack:copy   count
 ```
-  - Note: count referse to how far down the stack the value you want was set.
+  - Note: count referse to how far down the stack the value you want is.

 ## III.
 Compare Data:
   - Often in order to make decisions about what route to take through your code you need to compare data.
 This can be done in two ways.
-  - cmp compares two values and bound will check a value with two other values to see if it is in between them.
+  - cmp compares two values and bound will check a value with two other values to see if it is between them.
 ```
 cmp    value value
 bound  value value:value